 I also made the decision to fit a smaller steering wheel this is a 14" sports wheel with the flat bottom from QT to replace the standard land Rover part.

 Not clear in pictures I have changed the pedal box from the auto pedals to a manual pedal box (smaller brake peddle) this is to make any change to a Manual transmission in the future simpler, Well that was the idea anyway!

-The wiring inside the vehicle is now be started, Switches, fuses and Relays, and once again it takes several iterations to get this correct.
+The wiring inside the vehicle is now be started, Switches, fuses and Relays, and once again it takes several iterations and many days effort to get this correct.
 (See the final dash layout lower down and even this gets changed again later)